MacroAcon/Tavren/docs/README.md

 ## Getting Started

 For new team members or contributors, we recommend starting with:
-1. PHILOSOPHY.md - Understand the project's core principles
+1. [PHILOSOPHY.md](PHILOSOPHY.md) - Understand the project's core principles
-2. MVP_SCOPE.md - Review the current project scope
+2. [ARCHITECTURE.md](ARCHITECTURE.md) - Learn about the technical implementation
-3. ARCHITECTURE.md - Learn about the technical implementation
+3. [USER_GUIDE.md](USER_GUIDE.md) - Understand the end-user experience
-4. USER_GUIDE.md - Understand the end-user experience
+4. [GLOSSARY.md](GLOSSARY.md) - Familiarize yourself with project terminology

 ## Contributing

 When adding or updating documentation:
 1. Follow the established markdown format
-2. Update the Tavren_Document_Index.md if adding new documents
+2. Update this README.md if adding new documents
 3. Ensure all technical terms are defined in GLOSSARY.md
 4. Maintain consistency with the TONE_GUIDE.md

-## Questions?
+## Archived Documentation

-For any questions about the documentation or the project, please refer to the appropriate documentation file or contact the project maintainers.
+Historical and deprecated documentation has been moved to the [archive](archive/) directory for reference.